About Who We Are

-This hub’s mission is to provide not only practical tools—like templates- but to do so in a manner that is rooted in frameworks such as OCAP (Ownership, Control, Access, Possession), CARE (Collective benefit, Authority to control, Responsibility, Ethics), and free, prior, and informed consent (FPIC).
+This hub provides practical tools - like policy templates, vendor contracts, and governance frameworks - rooted in Indigenous data sovereignty principles: OCAP® (Ownership, Control, Access, Possession), CARE (Collective benefit, Authority to control, Responsibility, Ethics), and free, prior, and informed consent (FPIC).

 We are a collection of fellows part of Emergence Circle’s cohort 2025.
 We are comprised of professionals, academics, and Indigenous community members who want to assess AI’s impact on tribal communities.
 The first iteration of this site was developed by the following fellows: